ttimbers/ssc-2024-reflections-on-teaching-an-introduction-to-data-science/README.md

 # Reflections on scaling an Introduction to Data Science
-- Author: Tiffany Timbers, 2024
+- Author: Tiffany Timbers & Trevor Campbell, 2024
 - Meeting: Statistics Society of Canada meeting

 Five years ago the Statistics Department at University of British Columbia